limengdu/XIAO_esp-csi/examples/esp-radar/console_test/README.md

 ## 2 Equipment preparation
 ### 2.1 Equipment
 ![equipment](./docs/_static/2.1_equipment.png)
-This example provides two working modes of `esp32-s3 development board` and `router` as Wi-Fi CSI contracting equipment.
-Using `esp32-s3 development board` as contracting equipment has better adjustment effect on contracting rate, RF size and channel.
-In both modes, `esp32-s3 development board` is used as the receiving device for Wi-Fi CSI.
+This example provides two working modes of `ESP32 DevKitC development board` and `router` as Wi-Fi CSI contracting equipment.
+Using `ESP32 DevKitC development board` as contracting equipment has better adjustment effect on contracting rate, RF size and channel.
+In both modes, `ESP32 DevKitC development board` is used as the receiving device for Wi-Fi CSI.

 ### 2.2 Compiler Environment
 The esp-idf version of the current project is [ESP-IDF Release v5.0.2](https://github.com/espressif/esp-idf/releases/tag/v5.0.2)